 Pinkie felt this way about her Mare-Do-Well persona, viewing it as strong, heroic, attractive and all the other things she thought she could never be.
 This is a major factor in her breakdown.

-Audio Erotica: When Rainbow Dash gets drunk at the Hearth's Warming party in Canterlot, she starts rambling about how Mare Do Well has a "really sexy voice" and how she's probably "really good at making out."
+Aroused By Their Voice: When Rainbow Dash gets drunk at the Hearth's Warming party in Canterlot, she starts rambling about how Mare Do Well has a "really sexy voice" and how she's probably "really good at making out."

 Beneath the Mask: Despite her seemingly smug personality, Mare Do Well isn't so much calculating and manipulative as painfully lonely, insecure, and desperate to keep Rainbow Dash's attention so that she doesn't lose her.